Evolution in Action: Data Analysis

 Student Learning Targets

-Evaluate the evidence provided in data sets in relation to a particular scientific question.
+- Evaluate the evidence provided by data sets in relation to a particular scientific question.

-Propose hypotheses to explain the trends illustrated in the graphs, based on an understanding of natural selection.
+- Construct biological hypotheses and explanations based on an understanding of natural selection.

-confidence interval, histogram, mean, sample, standard deviation, trend line, t-test, variability
+confidence interval, error bar, histogram, linear regression, mean, sample, standard deviation, t test, trend line, variability

 Grant, Rosemary B., and Peter R. Grant.
 “What Darwin's Finches Can Teach Us about the Evolutionary Origin and Regulation of Biodiversity.”
 BioScience 53, 10 (2003): 965–975. http://bioscience.oxfordjournals.org/content/53/10/965.full.pdf.